This page describes how to export Cloud Spanner databases with the Google Cloud console.

 In the database Import/Export page, click the job name in the Dataflow job name column:

-The Cloud Console displays details of the Dataflow job.
+The Cloud console displays details of the Dataflow job.

 To view a job that you ran more than one week ago:

-Go to the Dataflow jobs page in the Cloud Console.
+Go to the Dataflow jobs page in the Cloud console.

 Find your job in the list, then click its name.

-The Cloud Console displays details of the Dataflow job.
+The Cloud console displays details of the Dataflow job.

-Viewing Dataflow logs for your job
+View Dataflow logs for your job

 To view a Dataflow job's logs, navigate to the job's details page as described above, then click Logs to the right of the job's name.